-Escrow funds must be maintained in a special account in the name of the attorney or law firm entitled "Attorney Special Account," "Attorney Trust Account," or "Attorney Escrow Account," and checks and deposit slips should bear that name (see Code of Professional Responsibility DR 9-102[b][1] [22 NYCRR 1200.46(b)(1)]).
+Funds received incident to the practice of law must be maintained in a special account in the name of the attorney or law firm entitled "Attorney Special Account," "Attorney Trust Account," or "Attorney Escrow Account," and checks and deposit slips should bear that name (see RPC 1.15[b][1], [2]).

-The escrow account must be maintained in a banking institution that agrees to provide dishonored check reports to the New York Lawyers' Fund for Client Protection in accordance with part 1300 of the joint rules of the Appellate Divisions (see 22 NYCRR 1300.1[a]; Code of Professional Responsibility DR 9-102[b][1] [22 NYCRR 1200.46(b)(1)]).
-The account may not carry overdraft privileges and may not be linked with any other account for the purpose of covering an overdraft.
+The special account must be maintained in a banking institution that agrees to provide dishonored check reports to the New York Lawyers' Fund for Client Protection in accordance with part 1300 of the joint rules of the Appellate Divisions (see 22 NYCRR 1300.1[a]; see also RPC 1.15[b][1]).

-The attorney must maintain the escrow account separate from any business or personal account in a New York bank that agrees to comply with the dishonored check rule (see Code of Professional Responsibility DR 9-102[b][1] [22 NYCRR 1200.46(b)(1)]).
 Either a single account for all clients, or individual accounts for specific clients or third parties, may be maintained.
+All signatories on a special account must be lawyers licensed to practice law in New York State (see RPC 1.15[e]).

+The attorney must maintain the special account separate from any business or personal account in a New York bank which agrees to comply with the dishonored check rule (see Rule 1.15[b]).
+The special account may not carry overdraft privileges and may not be linked with any other account for the purpose of covering an overdraft or to pay personal or business debts.